pitt-rnel/br_stimpy/docs/source/index.md

 The graphic included in this README is not intended to be an official logo or mascot for this package.
 The maintainers of this package do not claim any ownership over the copyright of this image or the character depicted within it.
-The authors of this package are not affiliated with Blackrock Neurotech.
+The authors of this package are not affiliated with Blackrock Neurotech and provide this open-source package without warranty.